 Reports also emerged that Dan Bilzerian, the Founder of Ignite, also used it to fund his lavish lifestyle.
 According to a lawsuit filed by Ignite’s recently ousted former President Curtis Heffernan, Bilzerian used company funds to pay for his lavish lifestyle.

-Some of the company’s employees who spoke on condition of anonymity also confirmed much of what Heffernan filed in his suit.
+Some of the company’s employees who spoke on the condition of anonymity also confirmed much of what Heffernan filed in his suit.

 Ignite pays for everything.
 Models, events, yachts.
 Dan would just have it wrapped with the Ignite logo, and all of a sudden it was Ignite expense and he would send them the bill.
 Pools, trampolines, his personal events that had nothing to do with the business, one employee confided.

 For now, things are in a bad taste for the cannabis company, as it stares at imminent failure.
-Ignite was launched in 2018 in a true Bilzerian fashion in a party attended by thousands of guests.
+Ignite was launched in 2018 in a true Bilzerian fashion at a party attended by thousands of guests.
 The company has been dealing in a wide range of cannabis products including strains, vaporizer cartridges, CBD oils, and concentrates.

 “They probably expanded too quickly, had loose spending, bad business decisions—they just look like a failing company,” said Meital Manzuri, a Los Angeles-based cannabis attorney.